 Box Hill Cemetery Trust

-Corporate governance of Box Hill Cemetery has been the responsibility of a dedicated Trust since 1873.
-Box Hill Cemetery Trust is a statutory board, responsible to the Government of Victoria for strategic oversight and on-going stewardship of the cemetery.
-Trust-members are appointed under the Victorian Cemeteries and Crematoria Act 2003, by the Governor in Council on recommendation of the State Minister for Health.
-Box Hill Cemetery Trust-members are all voluntary representatives of the local community.
-They include distinguished business professionals and community leaders committed to overseeing the highest standards of contemporary funeral and memorialisation opportunities for bereaved families and also to conserving this very special place for future generations.
+Corporate governance of Box Hill Cemetery has been the responsibility of dedicated community representatives since 1873.
+The Box Hill Cemetery Trust is a statutory board, responsible to the Government of Victoria for strategic oversight and on-going stewardship of the cemetery.
+Trust members are volunteers appointed under the Victorian Cemeteries and Crematoria Act 2003, by the Governor in Council and on recommendation of the State Minister for Health.

 Vicki Goodall CertAppSocSci(LibTech) has worked in university, tertiary and public libraries with responsibility for acquisitions and budget control.
 Vicki was appointed to the Trust in 2000.
 She is currently engaged in voluntary roles in the Whitehorse community with the Whitehorse-Manningham Regional Library Corporation; the Box Hill Historical Society; Scouts Australia and is a member of both Australian Scout Fellowship and Scout Heritage Victoria.
 Vicki’s endeavours have been recognised with a Caroline Chisholm Award 2003, Silver Arrowhead Award 2004, and Whitehorse Community Achievement Award 2009.